lsst-sqre/sqr-032/index.rst

 There are several approaches to validating doctest-based examples that differ based on how they are run, where they run, and what features they add beyond the basic doctest library.

-Of the options listed, we immediately dismiss the strickly pytest-driven approach as pytest-doctestplus_ provides an equivalent, but improved, feature set.
+Of the options listed, we immediately dismiss the strictly pytest-driven approach as pytest-doctestplus_ provides an equivalent, but improved, feature set.
-We also dismiss sphinx.ext.doctest_ approach because it occurs during the documentation build, rather than during regular testing (driven by pytest).
+We also dismiss the sphinx.ext.doctest_ approach because it occurs during the documentation build, rather than during regular testing (driven by pytest).
 We believe that documentation testing with pytest-based testing brings documentation integrity to the forefront of developer culture, and helps ensure that breakages of examples are more visible.
 This reasoning also weights heavily in our :ref:`chosen approach to testing Jupyter Notebooks <testing-notebooks-summary>`.